 In the Trademark Act of Japan, there is no definition for the term "bad faith."

-However, Article 4, Paragraph (1), Item (xix) of the Trademark Act, which is the section that most likely applies to bad faith trademark applications, stipulates that "unfair purposes" are "any purposes devised to gain profits unfairly or devised to cause damage to other persons, or any other unfair purposes."
+However, Article 4, Paragraph (1), Item (xix) of the Trademark Act, which is the section that most likely applies to bad faith trademark applications, stipulates that "unfair purposes" are "referring to gaining unfair profits, causing damage to the other person, or any other unfair purpose."